ADITYA (tokamak)

 ADITYA is a medium size tokamak installed at the Institute for Plasma Research in India.
+Its construction began in 1982, and it was commissioned in 1989.
+It was the first tokamak in India.

 It has a major radius of 0.75 metres and a minor radius of 0.25 metres.
 The maximum field strength is 1.2 tesla produced by 20 toroidal field coils spaced symmetrically in the toroidal direction.
 It is operated by two power supplies, a capacitor bank and the APPS (ADITYA pulse power supply).